Main Content Region

 • PERSONALLY IDENTIFIABLE INFORMATION, which includes all information not defined as directory information and may not be released without the consent of the student.

 • ACCESS.
-Students may control access to their records by completing forms through the Office of the Vice President for Student Affairs.
+Students may control access to their records by completing forms through the Office of the Registrar.
 It is important to remember that inspection of student records by University officials for educational purposes is permitted.
 The following guidelines are provided for release of information under the provisions of this law:

 (Directory Information)